 Play craps: For starters, required minimum bets on craps tend to be lower downtown, often starting at $5 or $10.
-Playing at Fremont has some distinct advantages though, if you have a golden arm.
+Playing at Fremont has some distinct advantages, however, if you have a “golden arm”.
 While cash is the obvious reward for a hot roll, Fremont mixes in some extra perks.
 Shooters that survive 25-39 rolls earn a hat, 40-59 rolls earn a Dice Club jacket, and 60+ rolls earn membership in the Dice Club.

 Things To Do Near Fremont Las Vegas